barisione-biso/MillenniumDB/doc/query_execution/README.md

 This visitor is used inside the BindingIterVisitor when OpGraphPatternRoot is visited.
 Its main responsibilities is creating the physical plan based on the structure of the logical plan in order to iterate correctly over the binding ids.
 Therefore, it visits the following Ops:
 - `visit(OpOptional)`: Used to set the children and main pattern of the optional node, and to visit both.
 - `visit(OpMatch)` Used to get the physical plan of a given Graph Pattern of a Match clause.
 This plan is obtained by either using a greedy strategy or the Selinger Algorithm.
 It also uses different base plans to obtain each part of the base pattern.
-TODO: explain join plans?

   - Greedy Strategy: Choose the first plan to be the one with the lowest estimated cost.
 For every other plan, check which is the one with the lowest cost when executing an index nested loop join.
 Replace the first plan with the result of the join.
 Repeat until no more plans are left.
   - Selinger Optimization: For each pair of plans (A and B), we estimate its cost between A x B or B x A, registering the lowert cost.
 This is done recursively with already joined plans as A and B, using their lowest cost.
 Finally, the best plan given all the partitions is used.